revbayes/revbayes.archive/paradocs/RevBayesHelp.paradocs/helpSource.md

 + Drummond, AJ, MA Suchard, D Xie, and A Rambaut.
 2012.
 Bayesian phylogenetics with BEAUti and the BEAST 1.7 *Molecular Biology And Evolution* 29:1969-1973.

 + Edgar, RC.
 2004.
 MUSCLE: Multiple sequence alignment with high accuracy and high throughput *Nucleic Acids Research* 32:1792-1797.

++ Efron, B. 1979.
+Bootstrap methods: Another look at the jackknife. *The Annals of Statistics* 7:1-26.

++ Felsenstein, J. 1985.
+Confidence limits on phylogenies: An approach using the bootstrap. *Evolution* 39:783-791.

 + Huelsenbeck, JP, and F Ronquist.
 2001.
 MrBayes: Bayesian inference of phylogeny. *Bioinformatics* 17:754-755.